Pulse Person Of 2016: Oby Ezekwesili is our winner - Local - Pulse

 ALSO READ: Ex-Minister has been unfairly attacked, we all need to back off

-She has become the global face of the #BringBackOurGirls (BBOG) movement--the woman who galvanized and pressured the rest of us into keeping hopes alive even when it seemed foolhardy to do so.
+She has become the global face of the #BringBackOurGirls (BBOG) movement--the lady who galvanized and pressured the rest of us into keeping hopes alive even when it seemed foolhardy to do so.

 Aunt Oby made us believe we could get the girls back one way or the other.
 She rallied the rest of the nation into keeping hope alive.